hyunjunian/Poor-Charlie-s-Almanack/en.md

 Man’s often wrong but generally useful psychological tendencies are quite numerous and quite different.
 The natural consequence of this profusion of tendencies is the grand general principle of social psychology: Cognition is ordinarily situation-dependent, so that different situations often cause different conclusions, even when the same person is thinking in the same general subject area.

-> Cognition is ordinarily situation-dependent, so that different situations often cause different conclusions.
->

 With this introductory instruction from ants, magicians, and the grand general principle of social psychology, I will next simply number and list psychology-based tendencies that, while generally useful, often mislead.
 Discussion of errors from each tendency will come later, together with a description of some antidotes to these errors, followed by some general discussion.

 Here are the tendencies:

-- Reward- and punishment-superresponse tendency
+1. Reward- and punishment-superresponse tendency
-- Liking/loving tendency
+2. Liking/loving tendency
-- Disliking/hating tendency
+3. Disliking/hating tendency
-- Doubt-avoidance tendency
+4. Doubt-avoidance tendency
-- Inconsistency-avoidance tendency
+5. Inconsistency-avoidance tendency
-- Curiosity tendency
+6. Curiosity tendency
-- Kantian fairness tendency
+7. Kantian fairness tendency
-- Envy/jealousy tendency
+8. Envy/jealousy tendency
-- Reciprocation tendency
+9. Reciprocation tendency
-- Influence-from-mere-association tendency
+10. Influence-from-mere-association tendency
-- Simple, pain-avoiding psychological denial
+11. Simple, pain-avoiding psychological denial
-- Excessive self-regard tendency
+12. Excessive self-regard tendency
-- Overoptimism tendency
+13. Overoptimism tendency
-- Deprival-superreaction tendency
+14. Deprival-superreaction tendency
-- Social-proof tendency
+15. Social-proof tendency
-- Contrast-misreaction tendency
+16. Contrast-misreaction tendency
-- Stress-influence tendency
+17. Stress-influence tendency
-- Availability-misweighing tendency
+18. Availability-misweighing tendency
-- Use-it-or-lose-it tendency
+19. Use-it-or-lose-it tendency
-- Drug-misinfluence tendency
+20. Drug-misinfluence tendency
-- Senescence-misinfluence tendency
+21. Senescence-misinfluence tendency
-- Authority-misinfluence tendency
+22. Authority-misinfluence tendency
-- Twaddle tendency
+23. Twaddle tendency
-- Reason-respecting tendency
+24. Reason-respecting tendency
-- Lollapalooza tendency—the tendency to get extreme consequences from confluences of psychological tendencies acting in favor of a particular outcome
+25. Lollapalooza tendency—the tendency to get extreme consequences from confluences of psychological tendencies acting in favor of a particular outcome

-### One: Reward- and punishment-superresponse tendency
+### 1: Reward- and punishment-superresponse tendency

 I place this tendency first in my discussion because almost everyone thinks he fully recognizes how important incentives and disincentives are in changing cognition and behavior.
 But this is not often so.
 For instance, I think I’ve been in the top 5 percent of my age cohort almost all my adult life in understanding the power of incentives, yet I’ve always underestimated that power.
 Never a year passes but I get some surprise that pushes a little further my appreciation of incentive superpower.

-> Never a year passes but I get some surprise that pushes a little further my appreciation of incentive superpower.
->

 One of my favorite cases about the power of incentives is the Federal Express case.
 The integrity of the Federal Express system requires that all packages be shifted rapidly among airplanes in one central airport each night.
 The system has no integrity for the customers if the night work shift can’t accomplish its assignment fast.
 And Federal Express had one hell of a time getting the night shift to do the right thing.
 They tried moral suasion.
 They tried everything in the world without luck.
 And, finally, somebody got the happy thought that it was foolish to pay the night shift by the hour when what the employer wanted was not maximized billable hours of employee service but fault-free, rapid performance of a particular task.
 Maybe, this person thought, if they paid the employees per shift and let all night shift employees go home when all the planes were loaded, the system would work better.
 And, lo and behold, that solution worked.